avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: L3b_Hangzhou.png
   :width: 600

+  Figure 11.
 Cases of diarrhoeal illness per year caused by the L3b and L9 lineages of *V. cholerae* in Hangzhou, China, between 2001 and 2018.
 The grey lines represent the total number of diarrhoeal cases caused by L3b and L9 together, the blue lines represent the number of cases caused by L3b, and the orange lines the number of cases caused by L9.
 Image credit: `Hao et al 2023`_.

 However, compared cholera outbreaks/epidemics caused by 7PET, outbreaks of L3b/L9 and other non-epidemic *V. cholerae* lineages are far smaller and in general cause relatively milder diarrhoeal illness (`Glenn Morris 1990`_, `Glenn Morris 2003`_).